 Can I travel to Tallinn?

-On June 1, 2020, Estonia reopened its borders to passengers with no symptoms arriving from the European Union, the Schengen Area, and the United Kingdom.
-However, if you are coming from a European country where the relative coronavirus infection rate (cases per 100 000 habitants) is above 15, you will have to self-isolate for two weeks - see the website of the Estonian Ministry of Foreign Affairs for the exact conditions and requirements
+In June 2020, Estonia reopened its borders to passengers with no symptoms arriving from the European Union, the Schengen Area, the United Kingdom, and selected non-EU countries.
+However, if you are coming from a destination where the relative coronavirus infection rate (cases per 100 000 habitants) is above 16, you will have to self-isolate for two weeks - see the website of the Estonian Ministry of Foreign Affairs for the exact conditions and requirements

 Is it safe in Tallinn?